parthian-sterlet/mcot-kernel/readme.md

 `<10 int check PWM quality>` = int 1/0 means to check / don't check the quialy of PWM model accordinf the preceding parameter (#9) of this command line

+`<11 char wb OR ab>` = value wb OR ab, type of access requested for the output binary file

 ## References
 [Bailey, T.L.
 (2021) STREME: accurate and versatile sequence motif discovery.
 Bioinformatics.
 37, 2834–40](https://doi.org/10.1093/bioinformatics/btab203)